actuday6418/sprite_maker/README.md

 # sprite_maker
 Make .sprite files from PNG images.
+You can use these sprites with the [pixel](github.com/actuday6418/pixel) game utility.
+Head over there for a detailed explanation of the sprite format.

 # Dependencies
 1. [Rust](https://www.rust-lang.org/tools/install)